 A reserve fund is an account available for use by the SV, for one or more specified dedicated purposes.
 Some reserve accounts are also known as "spread accounts".
-Virtually, all reserve accounts are at least partially funded at the start of the related transaction, but many are designed to be built up over time using the excess cash flow that is available after making payments to investors.
+Often, reserve accounts are at least partially funded at the start of the related transaction, but many are designed to be built up over time using the excess cash flow that is available after making payments to investors.
+This buffer can then be used in order to protect more senior investor positions from suffering losses immediately.